 Summary of Project Achievements

-The project addresses the challenge of developing solutions to increase energy efficiency and renewable energy production in public infrastructure.
+The project addressed the challenge of developing solutions to increase energy efficiency and renewable energy production in public infrastructure.
 This problem was solved by combining and integrating the relevant public infrastructure of the municipal solid waste chain with wastewater treatment plants (WWTP).
 It represented a key point for the establishment of low-carbon communities as well as the implementation of interventions to improve the efficiency of these energy consuming infrastructures.
 Tools and methodologies were tested through realisation of five pilot cases that offered practical examples of implementations providing relevant feedbacks on their applicability.
 Based on pilot cases, five regional strategies were drafted, and suitable Memorandum of Understanding were signed by project’s partners and relevant public authorities.

 Project outputs provided the target groups with information, tools, methodologies, practical examples, training and assistance to address the efficiency of plants and offer better services to citizens.